cb-nw-3/m3-1-node--introduction/__lecture/lecture-3-ejs.md

 EJS is:

 - Superset of HTML
-- alloys you to "mix" JS to create dynamic HTML
+- allows you to "mix" JS to create dynamic HTML

 ---